dcSpark/authenticate-with-urbit-id/README.md

 # Authenticate With Urbit ID

-This is a Gall agent which enables third-party servers and service providers outside of Urbit to authenticate users, thereby providing a “Login with Urbit ID” experience to classical websites.  `%hermes` affords a website running a backend ship to authenticate that a website user does in fact control a particular Urbit ship.
+This is a Gall agent which enables third-party servers and service providers outside of Urbit to authenticate users, thereby providing a “Login with Urbit ID” experience to classical websites.  `%authenticate-with-urbit-id` affords a website running a backend ship to authenticate that a website user does in fact control a particular Urbit ship.
 The principle is similar to email token-based authentication.

 When paired with Urbit Visor, this applications allows users to authenticate themselves on any classical web2 site by simply accepting permissions.

 ##  API

-`%hermes` exposes the following endpoints:
+`%authenticate-with-urbit-id` exposes the following endpoints:

 - `/~initiateAuth` (not secure)
   - Input:  An Airlock-standard JSON containing the user ship `ship` as a string.